State Highway 1 (New Zealand): Northland

-The section of Marsden Point to Whangārei is to be upgraded to four lanes as part of the New Zealand Upgrade Programme.
+The section of Marsden Point to Whangārei will be upgraded to a four lane expressway as part of the Roads of National Significance programme.

 Auckland

 The Puhoi to Wellsford motorway (Ara Tūhono) is one of the projects of the Roads of National Significance.
 This planned new road is also referred to as the "Holiday Highway" as the current SH 1 becomes heavily congested in holiday periods from holidaymakers travelling to and from Auckland in the summer holiday season and public holiday weekends.
 Construction of the 18.5 km Puhoi to Warkworth section began on 8 December 2016 with the official sod-turning.
-The motorway will run west of the current SH 1 alignment, starting at the end of the existing Auckland Northern Motorway and terminating onto the existing highway at Kaipara Flats Road, north of Warkworth township.
-The new motorway is expected to open in May 2022.
+The motorway runs west of the current SH 1 alignment, starting at the end of the existing Auckland Northern Motorway and terminating onto the existing highway at Kaipara Flats Road, north of Warkworth township.
+The new motorway opened in June 2023.
 The NZTA released its preferred alignment for the Warkworth to Wellsford section for consultation in February 2017.
 The motorway will run from the Puhoi to Warkworth section west of Warkworth northward, passing east of Wellsford and Te Hana to terminate onto the existing highway at Mangawhai Road, just short of the Auckland/Northland boundary.

 Many ideas have come forth to create a Second Harbour Crossing over Waitematā Harbour to complement the aging Auckland Harbour Bridge.
 These include ideas for a second bridge, or a second tunnel with capacity for rail.
 At this stage, any meaningful progress is unlikely until at least 2025.